kubernetes/website/content/en/blog/_posts/2023-10-25-introducing-ingress2gateway/index.md

 either routing or modification, for example using HTTP Headers for routing, or modifying them in-flight.

-{{< figure src="gateway-api-resources.svg" alt="Diagram showing the APIs that make up Gateway and how they relate to each other.
-The APIs shown are GatewayClass, Gateway, and HTTPRoute; the Service API is also shown" class="diagram-medium" >}}
+{{< figure src="gateway-api-resources.svg" alt="Diagram showing the key resources that make up Gateway API and how they relate to each other.
+The resources shown are GatewayClass, Gateway, and HTTPRoute; the Service API is also shown" class="diagram-medium" >}}

 ### Portability